JLESC/jlesc.github.io/_projects/fpga_project.md

 {% person cappello_f %}, Internal report on HPC trends: focus on Reconfigurable Architecture.
 ANL technical report.
 As part of the EDF contract for the JLESC.
 The team is submitting a proposal to DOE on this topic.
+The team has also been making significant effort to develop a community about reconfigurable high-performance computing.
+We have successfully identified major players in this field and planning upcoming workloads co-held with major FPGA conferences.

 {% bibliography --cited --file jlesc.bib %}

 ## Future plans

-We will study performance portability and code optimization techniques on selected application kernels using the latest generation FPGA platforms such as Intel Arria10 and possibly submit results to relevant venues.
-We will also evaluate the Merlin compiler, the best commercial compiler for FPGA accelerators, for a comparison purpose.
+We will study performance portability and code optimization techniques on selected application kernels using the latest generation FPGA platforms (e.g., Intel Arria10, Intel Stratix10) and possibly submit results to relevant venues.
+We will study low-level drivers, runtime system, compiler technologies, dynamic resource management techniques and algorithm mapping techniques for future FPGA-enabled heterogeneous HPC cluster platforms.

 ## References